muftring/iu-statistics/exercises/homework-02/questions.md

 | -------- | --- | ---- | ----- | ------- | --- | ------- |
 |Children	|1302	|2.490	|0.850	|0.0236		|20.80	|0.0000

-*Report the test statistic value, and show how it was obtained from other values reported in the table.*<br>
+*Report the test statistic value, and show how it was obtained from other values reported in the table.*

+answer

-- *( c ) Explain what the P-value represents, and interpret its value.*<br>
+- *( c ) Explain what the P-value represents, and interpret its value.*

+answer

 ## 10. Significance Test for a Mean.
 By law, an industrial plant can discharge no more than 500 gallons of waste water per hour, on the average, into a neighboring lake.
 Based on other infractions they have noticed, an environmental action group believes this limit is being exceeded.
 Monitoring the plan is expensive, and a random sample of four hours is selected over a period of a week.
 Software reports